TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-11-01-decomposing-symfony-kernel-what-does-minimal-symfony-bundle-do.md

     Today we'll have a little self-reflecting pause in the middle of the 4-post journey.
 We'll look at the main glue in Symfony Kernel - the Bundle. **Can we find a way to decompose it and use it without Kernel?**

-tweet: "New Post on the 🐘 blog: Decomposing Symfony Kernel: What does Minimal Symfony Bundle Do"
 ---

 In the previous post, we described the problem: the Symfony Kernel requires a lot of http-related code **that we don't need in command line applications**.
 We still have to maintain it, require-dev dependencies in production, and handle their downgrade.